Desoroxxx/JustDesoroxxx/README.md

 - 😄 Pronouns: she/her
 - 👀 I’m interested in programming, and all sort of things
-- 🌱 I’m currently learning in self improvement
+- 🌱 I’m currently learning in Java
 - 💞️ I’m looking to collaborate in everything that touch my interest

 ## My Stats